-- 008 Placement of Children With Disabilities - 008.01 Least Restrictive Environment (LRE) Requirements - 008.01A The school district or approved cooperative shall establish policies and procedures to assure that, to the maximum extent appropriate, children with disabilities, including children in public or nonpublic schools and approved service agencies, are educated with children who are not disabled, and that special classes, separate schooling, or other removal of children with disabilities from the regular educational environment occurs only when the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily. - 008.01B Before any action is taken with respect to the initial placement of a child with disabilities, the school district or approved cooperative shall be responsible for the provision of a comprehensive individual multidisciplinary evaluation of the child's development and educational needs.
-For infants and toddlers, early intervention services may begin prior to completion of a full and individual initial evaluation in accordance with 92 NAC 51-007.17. - 008.01C In determining the educational placement of a child with a disability, including a preschool child with a disability, school districts and approved cooperatives must ensure that: - 008.01C1 The placement decision is made by a group of persons, including the parents and other persons knowledgeable about the child, the meaning of the evaluation data, and the placement options; and - 008.01C2 The placement decision is made in conformity with the least restrictive environment requirements in 92 NAC 51-008.01 and based on the child's unique needs and not on the child's disability. - 008.01D Each school district or approved cooperative must ensure that a continuum of alternative placements is available to meet the needs of children with disabilities for special education and related services. - 008.01D1 The continuum must: - 008.01D1a Include instruction in regular classes, special classes, special schools, home instruction and instruction in hospitals and institutions; and - 008.01D1b Make provision for supplementary services (such as resource or itinerant instruction) to be provided in conjunction with regular class placement. - 008.01E The school district or approved cooperative shall ensure that the educational placement of a child with a verified disability: - 008.01E1 Is determined at least annually; - 008.01E2 Is based on his or her individualized education program (IEP); and - 008.01E3 Is as close as possible to the child's home. - 008.01F The various array of placement options included under 92 NAC 51-008.01D must be available to the extent necessary to implement the individualized education program for each child with a verified disability.
+008 Placement of Children With Disabilities

+- 008.01 Least Restrictive Environment (LRE) Requirements - 008.01A The school district or approved cooperative shall establish policies and procedures to assure that, to the maximum extent appropriate, children with disabilities, including children in public or nonpublic schools and approved service agencies, are educated with children who are not disabled, and that special classes, separate schooling, or other removal of children with disabilities from the regular educational environment occurs only when the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily. - 008.01B Before any action is taken with respect to the initial placement of a child with disabilities, the school district or approved cooperative shall be responsible for the provision of a comprehensive individual multidisciplinary evaluation of the child's development and educational needs. - 008.01C In determining the educational placement of a child with a disability, including a preschool child with a disability, school districts and approved cooperatives must ensure that: - 008.01C1 The placement decision is made by a group of persons, including the parents and other persons knowledgeable about the child, the meaning of the evaluation data, and the placement options; and - 008.01C2 The placement decision is made in conformity with the least restrictive environment requirements in 92 NAC 51-008.01 and based on the child's unique needs and not on the child's disability. - 008.01D Each school district or approved cooperative must ensure that a continuum of alternative placements is available to meet the needs of children with disabilities for special education and related services. - 008.01D1 The continuum must: - 008.01D1a Include instruction in regular classes, special classes, special schools, home instruction and instruction in hospitals and institutions; and - 008.01D1b Make provision for supplementary services (such as resource or itinerant instruction) to be provided in conjunction with regular class placement. - 008.01E The school district or approved cooperative shall ensure that the educational placement of a child with a verified disability: - 008.01E1 Is determined at least annually; - 008.01E2 Is based on his or her individualized education program (IEP); and - 008.01E3 Is as close as possible to the child's home.

-- 008.01G Unless a child's IEP or IFSP requires some other arrangement, the child must be educated in the school which he or she would attend if not disabled. - 008.01H In selecting the least restrictive environment, consideration must be given to any potential harmful effect on the child or on the quality of services which he or she needs. - 008.011 A child with a disability must not be removed from education in ageappropriate regular classrooms solely because of needed modifications in the general curriculum.
+- 008.01F The various array of placement options included under 92 NAC 51-008.01D must be available to the extent necessary to implement the individualized education program for each child with a verified disability. - 008.01G Unless a child's IEP requires some other arrangement, the child must be educated in the school which he or she would attend if not disabled. - 008.01H In selecting the least restrictive environment, consideration must be given to any potential harmful effect on the child or on the quality of services which he or she needs. - 008.011 A child with a disability must not be removed from education in ageappropriate regular classrooms solely because of needed modifications in the general curriculum.